Xavier Tolsa Domènech

 Research interests

-Particularly, he is interested in the relationship between analytic notions such as analytic capacity or harmonic measure, and geometric concepts like rectifiability.
+Xavier Tolsa works in mathematical analysis, and more specifically in harmonic analysis, geometric measure theory, and potential theory.
+More recently he has also become interested in elliptic PDE's and free boundary problems.
+Particularly, he is attracted by the relationship between analytic notions such as analytic capacity or harmonic measure, and geometric concepts like rectifiability.
 Around 2002 he proved that analytic capacity is semiadditive.
 This was an open problem since the early 1960s.
 Later on he studied related problems in higher dimensions.
 In particular, in a collaboration with F. Nazarov and A. Volberg he proved the so called David-Semmes conjecture in the codimension 1 case.
 This result has important applications to the study of harmonic measure and the Dirichlet problem for the Laplace equation, which are other main interests in his research.
+In geometric measure theory, one of his main contributions is the solution of Carleson's e2 conjecture.

 Selected publications